Krumelur/WordPuzzleSolver/README.md

 ## Abstract

 ### Workshop
 In this workshop, we will go through all the steps necessary to successfully create a FaaS (Function as a Service) based solution that allows uploading a picture of a word puzzle to the Azure cloud, setup an AI (Artificial Intelligence) to recognize the puzzle's characters and code an algorithm to find given words in the processed puzzle.
-Once everything is setup and deployed using Azure DevOps, we wil implement a Xamarin.Forms based client project to allow for direct upload of scanned puzzles.
+Once everything is setup and deployed to Azure, we wil implement a simple console based client project to allow for direct upload of scanned puzzles.

 After the workshop you will be able to create complex solutions by connecting different Azure based services.
 Each service by itself is simple and self contained.